-A native of Kansas, New Jersey Symphony Orchestra French horn CHRIS KOMER began his studies at Wichita State University with Nick Smith.
+A native of Kansas, New Jersey Symphony Principal French Horn Chris Komer began his studies at Wichita State University with Nick Smith.
 He later studied at the Cleveland Institute of Music with Rick Solis and at the Manhattan School of Music with David Jolly.

 He has appeared with many successful chamber groups including the Burning River Brass, Meridian Arts Ensemblethe Aspen Wind Quintet, Music from Marlboro, Lincoln Center Chamber Music Society, Extension Ensemble, Canadian Brass and Hexagon.